MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 AC home charging supports 11 kW three-phase, meaning a full overnight charge from empty takes around 7 hours — ideal for owners with a home wallbox.
 The MG4 ships with a 7 kW Mode 3 cable for home use and a Mode 2 (3-pin) cable for emergency use.

-⚡ Charging Curve Note The MG4’s charging speed peaks at 117 kW for the Long Range variant but tapers after 60% battery.
+⚠️ Charging Curve Note: The MG4’s charging speed peaks at 117 kW for the Long Range variant but tapers after 60% battery.
 For optimal charging efficiency on long journeys, plan to charge between 10–60% rather than pushing to 80%+ at public chargers — you’ll spend less time waiting overall.

-4. Driving Experience
+Driving Experience & Handling Dynamics

 Here’s where the MG4 surprises people most.
 On paper, it’s a budget family hatchback.
 Behind the wheel, it drives like something considerably more expensive.